A solopreneur running a small business and building a brand name for it.

 What actually makes a “big brand” if you’re still a small business?

-•Your messaging feels consistent across your website, social profiles, emails, and offers.
+•Clear, repeatable messaging across your website, social media, and emails.

 Where should you start if your brand feels inconsistent?